Government of Andhra Pradesh: Emblem

-The emblem consists of “Dhamma Chakra" (Wheel of law), decorated with a string of triratnas alternating with pinnate leaves and precious stones.
+The emblem consists of “Dharma Chakra" (Wheel of law), decorated with a string of triratnas alternating with pinnate leaves and precious stones.
 Three circles of decorative beads surround the wheel.
 “Purna Ghataka” (The vase of plenty) is at the hub of the wheel.
 The national emblem is at the bottom.
 The word ‘Andhra Pradesh Prabhutvam’ (Government of Andhra Pradesh) in Telugu script is at the top.
 It is flanked by the word "Andhra Pradesh" written in English and Devanagari.
 The word 'Satyameva Jayathe' in Telugu scripts appears at the bottom.